TheMTank/GridUniverse/README.md

 - [ ] Wind
 - [ ] Human control of the agent
 - [ ] Different sensor configurations for the agent so it can be defined whether the agent field of view is constrained to the current state, surrounding states or the complete grid.
 - [ ] Natural language grounding.
-Implementation of algorithms to follow natural language instructions e.g. “Collect the lemon and then the apple in that order”
+Implementation of algorithms to follow natural language instructions e.g. “Collect the lemon and then the apple”
 - [ ] Meta-Learning/Multi-task learning environment interface and algorithms run on a large number of levels of varying difficulty
 - [ ] Sokoban extension.
 An unsolved state of the art AI problem based on a classic video game.

-Algorithms created from scratch on the environment:
+Using David Silver's Reinforcement Learning course and Sutton and Barto (2018) as a reference, we have a number of algorithms we have implemented from scratch and plan to implement.
+These can then be compared and benchmarked against each other.
+The algorithms run on this environment are:
 - [x] Policy Iteration
 - [x] Value Iteration
 - [x] Monte-Carlo (MC) Learning with variations
 - [ ] Temporal Difference (TD) Learning with variations
 - [ ] Value Approximation
+- [ ] On-policy control (SARSA)
-- [ ] SARSA + Q-Learning
+- [ ] Off-policy control (Q-Learning, Importance Sampling)
-- [ ] Policy Gradients
+- [ ] Policy Gradients (MC Policy Gradients and Actor-critic)
+- [ ] Integrating learning and planning (Dyna, MC/TD Tree search, Forward and Simulation-based search)
-- [ ] Actor Critic
+- [ ] Exploration vs Exploitation (Optimistic policy, optimistic policy with uncertainty, Thompson sampling, UCB)

 ## Examples of use